 After the Mexican American War culminated in 1848, the United States invested considerable resources into establishing a strategic array of forts to protect their supply lines coming in from the east and to protect the steady stream of settlers, prospectors and speculators moving into the territory.
 What started as a trickle of people in the early 1800s accelerated after the Civil War, becoming a deluge in the late 1860s as young men and families looked west for opportunity and a brighter future.
 Many former slaves and veterans of the war served at forts throughout the territory.

 By the late 1870s prospectors were hastily constructing mining camps throughout the Black Range.
+Tent camps quickly became towns, like Hillsboro, Kingston, and Chloride.
 Winter rumors about new strikes led eager prospectors into the hills every spring.
 When word got out about a new find a mining camp would spring up overnight.
 If the strike continued to be productive a town would emerge within months.
 The boom and bust cycle varied.
 The fate of each community fluctuated with the ore deposits, with the most profitable communities linked by railroad.
 For Lake Valley, south of Hillsboro, the heyday was brief and intense.

 Lake Valley’s brief story began in 1876 when George W. Lufkin and a friend of his, Chris Watson, were getting drinks at a saloon in Hillsboro.
 One of their drinking companions told them that he found a piece of pure, malleable silver chloride while lost south of town.
 He had been searching the area ever since, trying to figure out where it came from.
 His story piqued Lufkin and Watson’s curiosity.
 Both men were in their 50s and, like many men roaming the small mining towns in the Black Range at the time, they dreamed of finding the motherlode.